-What are the types of sensory memory?
+What are the different types of sensory memory?

-There are 3 different types of sensory memory processes that are widely studied, though it stands to reason that each different sense has its own information stored in sensory memory banks.
+There are different types of sensory memory processes that are widely studied, though it stands to reason that each different sense has its own information stored in sensory memory banks.
 The three types of sensory widely studied include iconic memory (impressions of sensory information created by sight), echoic memory (impressions of sensory information created by sound), and haptic memory (impressions of sensory information created by touch).
 The memory banks created through sight, hearing, and touch are very brief, and only hold onto those sensory impressions for a brief time—just long enough to comprehend or store memories.
-Once sensory impressions are seen, they move toward storing information by first transferring to the working memory (which allows information to be processed and analyzed), before being distributed to long-term memory storage, deleted from memory altogether, or briefly kept in short-term memory banks.
+Once sensory impressions are seen, they move toward storing information by first transferring to the working memory (which allows information to be processed and analyzed), before being distributed to long-term memory storage, removed from memory altogether, or briefly kept in short-term memory banks.

 Where is sensory memory stored?

-Sensory memory is a type of short-term memory, and does not move into long-term information on its own; instead, sensory memory is kept in short-term memory storage, where it is used to evaluate, analyze, and synthesize information, and this completed information is what is then sent to long-term memory storage.
-Human memory relies on memory processes that first take in information, then analyze information after the original event or stimulus has taken place, and conclude by either storing, deleting, or further analyzing whatever information has been taken in.
+Sensory memory is a type of short-term memory and does not move into long-term information on its own; instead, sensory memory is kept in short-term memory storage, where it is used to evaluate, analyze, and synthesize information, and this completed information is what is then sent to long-term memory storage.
+Human memory relies on memory processes that first take in information, then analyze information after the original event or stimulus has taken place, and conclude by either storing, removing, or further analyzing whatever information has been taken in.
 This process allows a continual stream of information to be taken in (via short-term memory, where sensory memory is stored), without overloading the brain’s processes and functions.

 What is sensory memory with example?

-What are 3 types of memory?
+What are three types of memory?

 The three types of well-studied sensory memory are haptic memory (touch), echoic memory (sound), and iconic memory (sight).
-These memory types all fall under the umbrella of sensory memory, or a type of short-term memory that briefly stores sensory information (typically no longer than a few seconds) in order to more fully comprehend or more effectively store a memory or event.
-Human memory begins using sensory memory processes in infancy, and continues to use these 3 types of memory processes into adulthood and beyond.
+These memory types all fall under the umbrella of sensory memory, or a type of short-term memory that briefly stores sensory information (typically no longer than a few seconds) to more fully comprehend or more effectively store a memory or event.
+Human memory begins using sensory memory processes in infancy and continues to use these 3 types of memory processes into adulthood and beyond.